pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

-(how-to-set-up-a-project)=

-# How to set up a project
+# Set up a project

 This tutorial shows you how to set up your first project.
-It also explains the purpose of the most elementary pieces.

 :::{seealso}
 If you want to start from a template or take inspiration from previous projects, look at